eic/tutorial-developing-benchmarks/_episodes/04-status_flags.md

 - [detector benchmarks](https://eicweb.phy.anl.gov/EIC/benchmarks/detector_benchmarks/-/pipelines)

+> Exercise
-It may take a while for these to run, so let's [check this example pipeline](https://eicweb.phy.anl.gov/EIC/benchmarks/physics_benchmarks/-/pipelines/103909).
+> - Try to identify several places where the status flag information is kept.
+It may take a while for these to run, so [check this example pipeline](https://eicweb.phy.anl.gov/EIC/benchmarks/physics_benchmarks/-/pipelines/103909).
-- click on the `your_benchmark:results` job.
-- click on Browse to view the artifacts.
-- click on the results tab, and the status-flag file should be available as `your_benchmark.json`
-- download the file and check it out.
+{: .challenge}